ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

-The code above contains two helper functions that will allow us to disable and enable player movment.
+The code above contains two helper functions that will allow us to disable and enable player movement.
 We need to prevent players who are at the starting positions from moving.

 !!! tip
     Any function that doesn't need to be accessed outside of the script should be marked as `local`.
 This doesn't include functions that are overridden like `Tick`.